intel/nauta/docs/user-guide/actions/concepts.md

 ## User

-In this context, the _User_ is a _Data Scientist_ who wants to perform deep learning experiments to train models that will, after training and testing, be deployed in production.
-Using Nauta, the user can define and schedule containerized deep learning experiments using Kubernetes on single or multiple worker nodes, and check the status and results of those experiments to further adjust and run additional experiments, or prepare the trained model for deployment.
+In this context, the _User_ is a _Data Scientist_  who performs deep learning experiments to train models that will, after training and testing, be deployed in production.
+Using Nauta, the user can define and schedule containerized deep learning experiments using Kubernetes on single or multiple worker nodes.
+The user also checks the status and results of those experiments to further adjust and runs additional experiments, or prepares the trained model for deployment.

 ## Administrator